Day One Citizen

 Which starter package should you buy?

-The cheapest packages start around $45 and include a small ship plus access to both Star Citizen and Squadron 42.
+The cheapest packages start around $45 and include a small ship plus access to Star Citizen.
 This section compares the common starter ships (Aurora MR, Mustang Alpha) and explains which is the best fit for a first-time player.

 Section 06